kashanshah/ComingSoon/README.md

-# Coming Soon - Clean Coming Soon Template (Tailwind CSS, NextJs) by Themeptation
+# Coming Soon - Kazomo

 ## How to use it?